abnore/Minesweeper/README.md

 # Minesweeper
+>[!NOTE]
+> v2.0.0
+> No external dependencies, no more SDL or raylib.
+Created everything from scratch using
+> only libc and Cocoa.

 Making minesweeper like the old Win98/2000 style using pure C.
 This is a small personal project to learn C.